 If you decide to stay in Alberobello, I recommend staying in a trullo.
 Many ancient trulli have been restored to become hotels.

-Best places to stay in Alberobello:
+Best places to stay in Puglia in Alberobello for first-time visitors:

-5. Ostuni, best place to stay in Puglia
+Ostuni, best area to stay in Puglia

 Ostuni is also an ideal base to stay in Puglia due to its close proximity to beautiful towns such as Locorotondo, Alberobello, and Martina Franca.